kraemr/simple-pnglib/README.md

 This Library has precompiled .dll and .so files if you wanted to you could also compile this by source and use your own zlib dll or so files

-Also if you want to write your own png-decoder or encoder a good place to start would be here. https://www.w3.org/TR/PNG/
+Also if you want to write your own png-decoder or encoder a good place to start would be here: https://www.w3.org/TR/PNG/